aws-samples/aws-greengrass-mini-fulfillment/README.md

-## The Greengrass mini-fulfillment center demo
+## The Greengrass mini-fulfillment center example

 At re:Invent 2016 AWS Greengrass was introduced to the world.
 This miniature fulfillment center demonstration was used to display what could be done with